daggerhart/query-wrangler/README.txt

 This plugin will bring extreme flexibility to WordPress users with its ability to create custom queries using the WP_Query class with a user interface.

+Additional Plugins

+* [Query Slideshow](http://wordpress.org/extend/plugins/query-slideshow/ "Query Slideshow") - Turn your queries into slideshows using jquery.cycle

 Some examples of how you would use this plugin include:

-* Create a list of pages or posts with a specific category or tag
+* Create a list of pages or posts within a specific category or tag
 * Create an image gallery
 * Modify the way your category pages look
 * Create a category list widget with custom sorting